paulipa/sico-wiki/rules-and-requirements.md

 - [Blueprint copying](/services/ingame-services/public-blueprints) system access
 - [Citadel](/services/ingame-services/citadels) access and services hosted by the community
 - Access to coalition training fleets and ability to run coalition training fleets
-- Ability to take part in joint partner operations hosted by other parter corporations.
+- Ability to take part in joint partner operations hosted by other partner corporations.
 - Ability to call on War support but not demand it.
 - [AUTH](/tools/auth) tool including a variety of AUTH services such as structure tracking
 	- Fleet tracking